hostaidotcom/Neuro/README.md

 > Neuro trading agent on Solana

-Neur is an **open-source**, full-stack application that brings together the power of LLM models and blockchain technology.
+Neuro is an **open-source**, full-stack application that brings together the power of LLM models and blockchain technology.
 Designed for the [Solana](https://solana.com/) ecosystem, Neur enables seamless interactions with DeFi protocols, NFTs, and much more.

 ![Solana](https://img.shields.io/badge/Solana-14F195?style=flat-square&logo=solana&logoColor=white&color=black)